zedthezack-66/zedthezack-66/README.md

 - 👋 Hi, I’m @zedthezack-66
-- 👀 I’m interested in AI, computer systems, simulation modeling, web development, and cybersecurity.
+- 🌱 Interests: Blockchain, cryptocurrency, AI, computer systems, simulation modeling, web development, and cybersecurity.
-- 🌱 I’m currently learning reinforcement learning, web application development, and efficient database design and management.
+-💻 Learning: Reinforcement learning, web application development, and efficient database design and management.
-- 💞️ I’m looking to collaborate on AI-driven solutions, cybersecurity projects, and innovative web applications.
+-🤝 Collaboration: Open to working on cryptocurrency projects, AI-driven solutions, cybersecurity initiatives, and innovative web applications.
 - 📫 How to reach me: CONTACT +260976691262  or email me at znyangulu2@gmail.com.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: My boys and I once designed a city simulation AI agent that competed with human planners—and it won!